 This form should be submitted after you have determined academic misconduct has occurred.
 As per WAC 504-26-404(1)(c), "The student has twenty-one days from the date of the decision letter to request review of the instructor's determination and/or sanction(s) imposed to the academic integrity hearing board."
 Therefore, the accused student must be allowed to remain in the class and submit coursework and exams until the twenty-one day appeal window has elapsed.
 In the meantime, please note the following grading procedures:

-- If you have decided to fail a student in your course due to cheating or plagiarizing, please send a written request (email to firstname.lastname@example.org is fine) now to the Registrar’s Office to give a grade of “X” to the student.
-This will prevent the student from withdrawing from your class to avoid a failing grade and will give time for the conduct review process if the student appeals.
+- If you have decided to fail a student in your course due to cheating or plagiarizing, please send a written request now to the Registrar’s Office (firstname.lastname@example.org) to give a grade of “X” to the student.
+This will prevent the student from withdrawing from your class to avoid a failing grade.
 If the student has withdrawn prior to your being able to submit the “X” grade, you may ask the Registrar’s Office to reverse the “W” and place the “X” grade on the student’s record.

-- If the student appeals: After an academic integrity board hearing, you may direct the Registrar’s Office to remove the “X” grade so that you can enter the final grade on the grade roster in Zzusis.
+- If the student appeals, a hearing will be arranged with the Academic Integrity Hearing Board.
+You will be notified that an appeal has been submitted, and you may be asked to participate in the hearing.
+After you have been notified of the outcome of the hearing, you may direct the Registrar’s Office to remove the “X” grade so that you can enter the final grade on the grade roster in Zzusis.
 This will ensure that your grading statistics are accurate.